mark-watson/Clojure-AI-Book-Code/llm_bosquet/README.md

 ## Running the example

-Make sure you define a valif OpenAI API key:
+Make sure you define a valif OpenAI API key (if using OpenAI):

     export OPENAI_API_KEY=sk-......